Tips on Managing Your Money During EOFY

 Many EOFY retail marketing campaigns imply that if an individual or small business spends $100, they'll get $100 back.
 But this isn't how tax refunds actually work.

-As a general rule, items costing $300 or less can be claimed in full as an immediate deduction.
-Items over the $300 threshold can only claim depreciation over the lifespan of the item.
-The ATO will determine how long you can claim depreciation (computers, for example, last up to four years).
+For an employee, as a general rule, capital items, such as tools and equipment, costing $300 or less can be claimed in full as an immediate deduction.
+Items over the $300 threshold must be depreciated (claimed) over the lifespan of the item.
+The ATO will determine the lifespan (computers, for example, last up to four years).

 DO THE MATHS